ocaml/RFCs/rfcs/atomic_record_fields.md

 an `Atomic.t` value.
-But this is deeply incompatible with the OCaml memory representation, which has no support for internal pointers: except for the very first record field there is no way to expose a pointer to a specific field as a valid atomic value, exception by copying the value into a new atomic, which has a completely different (and useless) semantics.
+But this is deeply incompatible with the OCaml memory representation, which has no support for internal pointers: except for the very first record field there is no way to expose a pointer to a specific field as a valid atomic value, except by copying the value into a new atomic, which has a completely different (and useless and inefficient) semantics.

 ## The proposal: phantom-typed first-class atomic fields